Xmorelle/webpage/index.md

 To learn more details on my backgroung, have a look at my [CV](/pdf%20downloadable%20files/CV_XavierMORELLE_nov2018.pdf).

+### Recent news

+- **11/2018** : my abstract for the 42nd Annual Meeting of the Adhesion Society got accepted, see you in Hilton Head, South Carolina in February 2019!

 ### Scientific Vision

 "Hard is overrated, soft is dope!"